 To delete rows from a target table during an import, create a transform step that uses the built-in function Delete rows.
-You can use this function to "clear" a table before importing new data.
+For example, you could use this function to clear the existing rows in a table before importing new data.